ddev/ddev/docs/content/users/quickstart.md

 ddev import-db <mydb.sql
 ```

-#### Database import notes
+#### Database Import Notes

-* Importing from a dumpfile via stdin will not show progress because there's no way the import can know how far along through the import it has progressed.
+* Importing from a dump file via stdin will not show progress because there’s no way the import can know how far along through the import it has progressed.
-* Use `ddev import-db --target-db <some_database>` to import to a non-default database (other than the default "db" database).
-This will create the database if it doesn't exist already.
+* Use `ddev import-db --target-db <some_database>` to import to a non-default database (other than the default `db` database).
+This will create the database if it doesn’t already exist.
 * Use `ddev import-db --no-drop` to import without first emptying the database.
 * If a database already exists and the import does not specify dropping tables, the contents of the imported dumpfile will be *added* to the database.
 Most full database dumps do a table drop and create before loading, but if yours does not, you can drop all tables with `ddev stop --remove-data` before importing.
-* If imports are stalling or failing, make sure you have plenty of unused space (See [#3360](https://github.com/drud/ddev/issues/3360)).
-DDEV has no problems importing large databases (2G+), but importing requires lots of space.
+* If imports are stalling or failing, make sure you have plenty of unused space (see [#3360](https://github.com/drud/ddev/issues/3360)).
+DDEV has no problems importing large (2G+) databases, but importing requires lots of space.
 DDEV will show a warning on startup if unused space is getting low.